Yakifo/amqtt/docs/custom_plugins.md

 ## Authentication Plugins

-Of the plugins listed in `project.entry-points`, plugins can be used to validate client sessions by specifying their alias in `auth` > `plugins` section of the config:
+Of the plugins listed in `project.entry-points`, one or more can be used to validate client sessions by specifying their alias in `auth` > `plugins` section of the config:

 ```yaml